hghcomphys/pantea/notes.md

 ### Dask + Torch
 Dask client could be an option for parallel pytorch if the GIL would be still a limitation.
-It's just similar to numpy and can be parallelized using dask.
+It's just similar to numpy and can be parallelized using Dask.

+### Algorithm
+Defining groups of symmetry functions and caching the repeated terms seems to be a more efficient approach (not tested yet).

 ## References
 ### Tutorials